Aramymo/Intervolga_Practice/README.md

 This is my project for practice in Intervolga.
 Im trying to create a page with different reviews.

-Things I use: html,css,php,slim,composer, php-view.
+Things I use: html,css,js,php,slim,composer, php-view.

+To chek registration system please use this account data:

+Name: Aramymo

+Password: Oflk3kgj-fjd

+But you can always create your own account!